cpennington/cpennington.github.io/posts/memsee-pt1.md

 #0.1090     1306709 dict
 ~~~

 Observe that there are a lot of KvsFieldData objects resident in memory.
-Let's find
+These are used as backing
+data storage by all of the XBlocks run in edx-platform, and are a good candidate for holding on
-out what's referencing them.
+to a lot of memory.
+Let's find out what's referencing them.

-Some notes about memsee syntax:
+Recall from <a href="/posts/memsee-intro.html">the memsee introduction</a>:

   - `path` takes the form `path from "$where_clause" to "$where_clause"`.
 The first clause
      specifies which objects to begin the search from, and the second specifies which objects
      to terminate on.
-  - `0&` means 'the children of the object at address 0', and 'address 0' is a virtual
+  - `0&` means 'the children of the object at address 0', and 'address 0' is treated as the
-    object that is assumed to be a parent of anything in the system that doesn't already
-    have a parent.
+     root of the memory hierarchy (memsee adds references from address 0 to any objects that
+     have no references to them during import).
   - `path` only returns the first path it finds from one set of objects to another.

 ~~~ {.bash .pre-scrollable .pre-x-scrollable}